AlexPeixoto/YAGBEWA/README.md

 # Knows issues
  - ACID-2 test fails the 2nd window area rendering (Incorrect position)!
- - Dr. Mario crashes on Start.
+ - Non accurate Timer interruption.

 # Some problems faced (in case someone might face issues during development)
  - During the bloargg tests I noticed that most of the problems were incorrectly setting or just missing the flags.